mchiappinam/SafeShot/README.md

 ### Capture a Screenshot
 - Press **Print Screen** (Windows/Linux) or **⌘⇧S** (macOS), or
 - Click the **SafeShot icon** in your system tray
+- On macOS, click the SafeShot icon in the Dock or Launchpad

+The capture hotkey can be changed in Settings.

 ### Select an Area
 - Click and drag to select the area you want to capture